ministryofjustice/data-engineering-template/README.md

 Remove workflows that you do not need for your project.
 Some reusable workflows take arguments to configure their behaviour (e.g., python-unit-test) - configure them according to your needs

+## AP airflow workflows

+These workflows are a requirement for deploying images to the EKS for use in airflow:

+- dependency-review (also useful to use generally)
+- release-container
+- scan-container
+- test-container

+## Codes standards & security

+These workflows should run on all repositories to maintain code standards and security:

+- pre-commit
+- python-lint
+- python-type
+- python-unit-test
+- security
+- yaml-lint

+## Optional

+- list-open-prs

 ### VS Code settings

 You may find that different extensions (e.g., yaml) will conflict with other settings / formatters.
 You may need to add some of these settings to your VS Code